GlucoseDAO/glucose_data_processing/README.md

 - Gaps at sequence boundaries are not interpolated
 - Large gaps (>15 min) create new sequences instead of being filled

+### Why Calibration Removal Instead of Interpolation?

+The new approach removes calibration events entirely rather than interpolating their values because:

+1. **Cleaner Data**: Calibration events often contain spikes or inaccurate readings
+2. **Better Interpolation**: Removing calibration events creates gaps that can be interpolated using surrounding EGV (glucose) values
+3. **Consistent Methodology**: All gaps are treated uniformly in the interpolation step
+4. **Reduced Noise**: Eliminates potential artifacts from calibration spikes

 ### Why Fewer Actual Interpolated Values?

 The "Total Field Interpolations" count includes: